Haskeeb265/obsidian-vault/1 - Rough Notes/Defensive Security Intro (TryHackMe).md

 #### Digital Forensics:

-Digital forensics is the process of investigating crimes and establish facts while preparing evidences which are presentable in court
+Digital forensics is the process of investigating crimes and establish facts while preparing evidences which are presentable in court.

+In defensive security, the focus of forensics is evidence after an attack.
+It focuses on different areas such as:

+1. File System: Analyzing low level copy (image) of a system.
+2. System Memory
+3. System logs
+4. Network Logs
+5.